Yord/shargs/README.md

 | `width`    | number | Defines the length of a line before a line break is introduced. |

 While `line` and `cols` are the default ids, any valid key may be used as an id.
-In order to connect leyout functions to a different id than the default, pass it as a string to the `id` parameter.
+In order to connect layout functions to a different id than the default, pass it as a string to the `id` parameter.

 #### Usage Documentation DSL